dernae/MachineLearning_Supervised/README.md

 ## Overview of Analysis

 The analysis utilizes a credit card dataset from a peer-to-peer lending group.
-The purpose of the analysis is to evaluate the performances of two new Machine Learning moodels: BalancedRandomForestClassifier and EasyEnsembleClassifier on their ability to predict credit risk.
+The purpose of the analysis is to evaluate the performances of two new Machine Learning models: BalancedRandomForestClassifier and EasyEnsembleClassifier on their ability to predict credit risk.
 For this analysis I employed different techniques to train and evaluate models with unbalanced classes.
 I used imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.